mackenziekbrooks/dci102-f21-humanitiesdata/docs/network-analysis.md

 * [Linked Jazz](https://linkedjazz.org/)
 * [Viral Texts](https://viraltexts.org/)

 During class, we'll divide into groups to discuss the project you chose.
+Add your answers to a Box note for your group.

 1. What is this project about?
 What are the goals?
 2. Where/what is the data?
+How was it been gathered?
+Cleaned?
+Manipulated?
 3. How is this a humanities project?
 4. How effective are the network visualizations?
 Why do you say that?
 5. What about the design, layout, and organization of the project?
 What works?
 What doesn't?
 How does it contribute to your understanding of the project?
+6. Who is in the network?
+Who might be left out of it?
+7. What technology is being used?
+8. What research questions are in play?
+What other questions can you imagine?

 ### Activity 5.4